aimer63/fire/docs/config.md

     Year index when pension starts.
     It must be >= `income_end_year`.

 - **planned_contributions** _(list of dicts)_

   List of one-time contributions (as a fixed nominal amount), like you know you will receive a bonus, a credit payment, or a gift.
-    Each dict has `amount` (float) and `year` (int).
+Each dict can specify:

+  - `year` (int): Year index (0-indexed) when the contribution occurs.
+  - `amount` (float): Contribution amount in today's money.
+  - `asset` (str, optional): Name of the asset to receive the contribution.
+If omitted, the contribution is allocated according to current portfolio weights (liquid assets only).
+  - `description` (str, optional): Optional description of the contribution.

-    To set your initial portfolio, specify a planned contribution at `year = 0` and set the desired allocation using the weights in the year 0 rebalance event.
+  To set your initial portfolio, specify planned contributions at `year = 0` and set the desired allocation using the weights in the year 0 rebalance event.

   - **monthly_expenses_steps** _(list of dicts)_
     Defines the monthly expenses as a list of step changes.